 Anyway, back to the telephone.
 We managed with difficulty.
 Remember this is 1986 – few cellphones and very few people had access to the internet.
 No phone, no internet, no communication with the outside world.
 Very peaceful but frustrating.

-One of our neighbors offered the use of their phone if we needed it.
+One of our neighbours offered the use of their phone if we needed it.

 So on a lovely Sunday while Robert was away further south playing bowls I was applying paint over the awful wallpaper in the master bedroom.
 And that’s also another story.
 I was surprised when Robert walked in as I wasn’t expecting him until the next day.
 He looked grey and obviously was quite unwell.